tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_09/puzzle_09.md

 # Puzzle 9: GPU Debugging Workflow

+> ⚠️ This puzzle works on compatible **NVIDIA GPU** only.
+We are working to enable tooling support for other GPU vendors.

 ## The moment every GPU programmer faces

 You've learned to write GPU kernels, work with shared memory, and coordinate thousands of parallel threads.
 Your code compiles perfectly.
 You run it with confidence, expecting beautiful results, and then...